 Another technique used to forge strong relationships is to get involved in university education programs.
 For instance, your business could offer industry-specific presentations on campus.
 An example would be an aerospace company presenting new technology developments to engineering students.
 Advertising firms might offer marketing workshops on branding or advertising techniques.
 In this way, your company benefits from working with professors and could get a first-hand look at the best students.

-Image building on university campuses is another key strategy for companies today.
+Image building on university campuses is another key strategy for companies today when recruiting students.
 Although multinationals often have sophisticated sponsorship programs for student activities in universities, entrepreneurs can also take advantage of building their presence in academic circles with a minimal investment.

 Start by using tried-and-true techniques such as consistent advertising in campus newspapers.
 However, there are other ways to brand your company in universities.
 For example, you can train employees as recruiters to help sell your company in job fairs.
 You might also consider getting key people in your business to do public speaking on campuses.
-Whatever method you use, your ultimate goal is to make sure you’re visible to the students you would like to recruit.
+Whatever method you use, your ultimate goal is to make sure you’re visible to recruit students you would like to work for you.

 Opening up your company to students is one of the best ways to build visibility.
 Typically, businesses hold events that invite students to tour their facilities, meet key people in their company and answer questions.